 Streaming video is a huge convenience, but on occasion, it can also be a frustrating experience.
-Anyone who’s queued up a movie on Netflix or Hulu only to have it stutter along knows what we’re talking about.
+Anyone who’s queued up a movie on Netflix, Amazon, or Hulu only to have it stutter along knows what we’re talking about.
 Just the sight of that endless loading wheel or choppy picture quality is enough to make you want to pull your hair out.
 While the problems are becoming increasingly less common, as 4K Ultra HD video continues to become more prominent, they’re not likely to go away altogether anytime soon.

 Pick your plan

 When we talk about data allowance, we’re referring to data caps or download limits that some ISPs impose on their customers.
-Each ISP has its own plans and policies, but for the sake of illustration let’s say your internet plan allows you to use up to 200GB of data per month with no restrictions on the time of day you use it.
-That’s a lot of flexible data, and for many folks it is sufficient for a month’s worth of streaming content, cruising Facebook, and so on.
+Each ISP has its own plans and policies, but for the sake of illustration let’s say your internet plan allows you to use up to 1TB (Terabyte) of data per month with no restrictions on the time of day you use it.
+That’s a lot of flexible data, and for most folks it is more than sufficient for a month’s worth of streaming content, cruising Facebook, and so on.

-But if you like to watch a lot of streaming HD video (and, these days, who doesn’t?), you may find you need more.
-Once you hit your monthly cap, your internet won’t just shut off — assuming you paid your bill, of course — but your ISP will “throttle” your connection, slowing everything down drastically.
+But if you like to watch a lot of streaming Ultra HD video, along with various other activities, you may find you need more.
+Once you hit your monthly cap, your internet won’t just shut off — assuming you paid your bill, of course — but your ISP may “throttle” your connection, slowing everything down drastically.

-A good way to get a read on your data needs is to visit your account page at your ISP’s website.
+A good way to get a read on your data needs is to visit your account page on your ISP’s website.
 Most offer a data meter with historical information that shows how much data you’ve been gobbling up for the past few months.
-If you’re just getting started with Netflix and you’re already pushing the limit, it’s time to look at another plan.
+If you’re usually pushing the limit, it’s time to look at another plan.

-Some ISPs have moved to lifting caps as a rule, but offer savings to customers who opt into accepting one.
+Some ISPs have begun lifting caps, instead offering savings to customers who opt into accepting one.
 These plans are usually offered to those who pay for slower connections (15Mbps or lower) and don’t use a lot of data anyway.
-Those plans aren’t ideal for anyone that relies on a lot of streaming HD content.
+Those plans aren’t ideal for anyone who relies on a lot of streaming HD or UHD content.

 Once you’ve got the internet service coming into your home locked down, you need to make sure it doesn’t take a nosedive the second it comes through the wall.
 To do this, you need high-quality networking gear.
 The good news is, you don’t have to spend a mountain of cash to get it.

 The modems that ISPs supply generally aren’t bad.
-Just make sure the model they’re offering supports DOCSIS 3.0 — the latest protocol for cable modems — for the best possible speeds.
-(Pricier modems have DOCSIS 3.1, but that won’t benefit the typical homeowner.)
+Just make sure the model they’re offering supports 802.11ac for viable internet speeds.
+Pricier modems have DOCSIS 3.1, but that won’t benefit the typical homeowner.
 If you want to buy your own, potentially saving $20-30 or more each month, ask your ISP for a list of approved modems.
 Here’s Comcast’s list, and Time Warner’s for reference.

 Those modem/Wi-Fi router combo units, though?
 They’re not so great.
 They might be limited to two-thirds the speed and range of a similar wireless router from the likes of Linksys, Netgear or D-Link.
 Those manufacturers have rightly identified that some consumers want the fastest streaming speeds available, and have used language like “Media” or “HD” to market their top router models.

-If you’re planning on doing a lot of HD or Ultra HD streaming, consider the stealth bomber-esque Netgear Nighthawk X10 or the slightly cheaper Linksys WRT AC3200.
-We’ve got an entire list of the best routers, too, if you want more guidance.
+If you’re planning on doing a lot of HD or Ultra HD streaming, consider the stealth bomber-esque the best routers, too, if you want more guidance.
 Some of these models don’t come cheap, but they’re ideal for heavy video streaming thanks to high performance and intuitive interfaces that let you customize and prioritize how your bandwidth is used.or the cheaper .
 We’ve got an entire list of

 Wire it up!

-While most streaming video devices support 802.11ac Wi-Fi right now, lots of them also have Ethernet ports for a wired connection that’s more reliable and uninhibited by Wi-Fi’s bandwidth limitations.
+While the best streaming video devices all support Wi-Fi, many of them also have Ethernet ports for a wired connection that’s more reliable and uninhibited by Wi-Fi’s bandwidth limitations.
 Ideally, you could plug your devices directly into your router or an Ethernet switch, but if your devices aren’t right next to your router and you don’t have Ethernet cable strung throughout the home, you might think going wireless is the only real option.

 It’s not.
 Powerline adapters, which come in pairs, are excellent networking tools that can route an internet connection through a home’s power lines as a way to bridge devices and routers in separate rooms.
 For example: Plug one adapter into a power outlet near the router upstairs and connect them with an Ethernet cable.
 Then plug in the other adapter into an outlet near the streaming device in another room and connect them via Ethernet.
 You now have a wired connection, even though the two are nowhere near each other.